Skip to main content

 In the spring of 1973, male and female student athletes rowed side-by-side, competing against regional schools for coveted trophies and at the end of that first year, at the Midwest Sprints, the team won the first women’s trophy for Notre Dame.
 The ND women rowers went on to defend their Midwest Sprints Championship in 1975, representing the first undefeated women’s team and 1975’s only undefeated team at Notre Dame.

-A camaraderie developed between the men’s and women’s teams that has continued to define the program decades later as evidenced when in 2015, the McConnell Boathouse, which houses both the women’s varsity and NDRC was completed.
+A camaraderie developed between the men’s and women’s teams that has continued to define the program decades later as evidenced when in 2015, the McConnell Boathouse, which houses both the women’s varsity and NDRC was completed with funds raised from both the men and women alums as well as the McConnell family.

 • Winning the Collegiate 4+ event at the 2022 Head of the Charles